AniaSniadek/bike-shop/README.md

 # Bike Shop
-This is a simple object-oriented programming project written during learning Java.
+This is a simple object-oriented programming project that I wrote during learning Java.

 ## Built With